Outlander Lightweight Travel Backpack

 Osprey Ozone 35 L Travel Pack

-We can all do without extra baggage in our lives, so the Osprey Ozone certainly comes in handy if you don’t want to be weighed down when travelling.
+We can all do without extra baggage in our lives, so the Osprey Ozone certainly comes in handy if you don’t want to be weighed down when traveling.
 At a neat but more than adequate 35L, the Ozone Travel Pack is a super lightweight backpack that’s ideal for an overnighter or a day’s hiking.

 Its compact size means it is small enough as carry-on luggage while its deceptively main compartment and separate gadget sleeve means you can take everything you need for a short city break or a day in the mountains.
 And while it is amazingly light, it doesn’t cut back on comfort features such as a mesh back panel and padded hip belt, or external compression straps to help stabilize the load.
 And should you actually miss that extra baggage, this versatile carry on backpack can be anchored to any of the wheeled luggage in the Ozone series.
 Be sure to also check out our list of the best external frame backpacks for more great items like this.